jhuapl-boss/boss-test/system_test/docs/BossTileSystemTest.md

 ```
 - *tile_size* = Coordinate scale (pixel dimensions) of a tile's width.
 - *orientation* = The tile's aligned plane, either "xy", "xz", or "xy".
 - *x_idx* = The tile's x-axis index or indices.
-Format is "start:stop:delta" for a list of indices.
+Format is either a single index or [start, stop, delta] for a list of indices.
 - *y_idx* = The tile's y-axis index or indices.
+Format is either a single index or [start, stop, delta] for a list of indices.
 - *z_idx* = The tile's z-axis index or indices.
+Format is either a single index or [start, stop, delta] for a list of indices.
 - *t_idx* = The tile's time frame index or indices.
 If omitted, default is null.
+Format is either a single index or [start, stop, delta] for a list of indices.
 - *resolution* = Data resolution.
 If omitted, default is 0.
 - *accept* = Image file format.
 If omitted, default is "image/png".
 - *channel* = Parameters for setting up a new channel for one system test instance.
 If omitted, the class's default channel is used.